Athletic Director: Mr. Brad Hayes

 DIGITAL AND COMMUNICATIVE ARTS CLUB

-MICS CHALLENGE: An academic competition open to students in Regular and Advanced Placement Economics classes.
+ECONOMICS CHALLENGE: An academic competition open to students in Regular and Advanced Placement Economics classes.
 Students compete in the state competition in March in an attempt to earn a spot in the national competition in New York.
 Students are quizzed about microeconomics, macroeconomics, and international economics in this intense academic challenge.

 - Advisor: Craig Ellis